Senior Lecturer in Education with Specialism in Special Educational Needs, Disabilities and Inclusion

 Education and Inclusion

-Julie’s most recent role with a local authority involved a project to review the local area provision for children on the autism spectrum, with a focus on children and young people that schools were not managing to include successfully.
-This involved researching to local offer against best practice and culminated in provision of evidence-based recommendations to improve practice across the authority.
+During Julie’s most recent role within a local authority (2016-17), she led on a project to review the local area provision for children on the autism spectrum, with a focus on children and young people that schools and colleges were not managing to include successfully.
+This involved evaluating the local offer against best practice and culminated in provision of evidence-based recommendations to improve practice across the authority.
 Julie also undertook casework focussed on finding a successful way back into education for children and young people with complex needs who were either not in education or who were at risk of exclusion.

 - Master of Education, with Distinction-Special Education: Autism (Children); University of Birmingham